 If your military leave does not exceed 31 days, you will not be required to pay more than your share of the premium toward the extended coverage.
 If the leave is 31 days or more, then you will be required to pay the full premium cost, plus an additional 2% administration fee.
 If you return to covered employment after a military leave has ended, your medical coverage will be reinstated.
 You will not have to provide proof of good health or satisfy any waiting periods that might otherwise apply.
-However, exclusions or limitations may apply to an illness or injury (as defined by the Veterans Administration) incurred as a result of the military service.
+However, exclusions or limitations may apply to an illness or injury (as defined by the U.S. Department of Veterans Affairs) incurred as a result of the military service.

-6.9 Women's Health and Cancer Rights Act (WHCRA) Notices
+10.9 Women's Health and Cancer Rights Act (WHCRA) Notices

-The Harvard University Retiree Medical Plan and the medical insurance coverage offered under the Harvard University Global Benefits Plan, as required by the Women's Health and Cancer Rights Act of 1998 (WHCRA), provide benefits for mastectomy-related services, including all stages of reconstruction and surgery to achieve symmetry between the breasts, prostheses, and complications resulting from a mastectomy, including lymphedema.
+The Harvard University Employee Health and Welfare Benefits Plan and the medical insurance coverage offered under the Harvard University Global Benefits Plan, as required by the Women's Health and Cancer Rights Act of 1998 (WHCRA), provide benefits for mastectomy-related services, including all stages of reconstruction and surgery to achieve symmetry between the breasts, prostheses, and complications resulting from a mastectomy, including lymphedema.

 If you have had or are going to have a mastectomy, you may be entitled to certain benefits under WHCRA.
-For individuals receiving mastectomy-related benefits, coverage will be provided, in a manner determined in consultation with the attending physician and the patient, for
+For individuals receiving mastectomy-related benefits, coverage will be provided in a manner determined in consultation with the attending physician and the patient, for